BhavyaBhargava/Auto_File_Sorter/README.md

 This problem inspired the creation of **Automated File Sorter**, a Python script designed to bring order to your unorganized folders.
 It efficiently scans through all the files, identifies their type based on the file format, and moves them into categorized folders such as `Documents`, `Images`, `Videos`, and more.
 For unknown or uncommon file formats, it creates an "Others" folder.

 ## Features
-- Categorizes files into predefined folders based on their type:
-  - Documents, Spreadsheets, Presentations, Images, Audio, Video, and more.
+- **File Categorization**: Automatically sorts files into predefined categories such as Documents, Images, Audio, Video, etc.
-- Automatically creates folders if they don’t already exist.
+- **Handles Missing Folders**: Creates categorized folders only if they don't already exist.
-- Handles files with no extensions by skipping or reporting them.
-- Places unsupported or uncategorized files into an `Others` folder.
-- Simple and efficient sorting mechanism using Python's `os` and `shutil` modules.
+- **Ignores Existing Folders**: Ensures existing categorized folders are not mistakenly processed.
+- **Fallback for Unknown Formats**: Moves unrecognized file types to an "Others" folder.
+- **Weekly Automation**: A bash script runs the sorter weekly using a cron job.

 ## File Types Supported
 The script supports the following file types: